 What is the European Baccalaureate?

 The European Baccalaureate (EB) is a diploma awarded to students who have successfully completed their studies at a European School or an accredited European school.
-This diploma is designed to offer a multilingual and multicultural education, preparing students to pursue higher education throughout the European Union and beyond.
+In Brussels, the capital of the European Union, this diploma holds a special significance: the city hosts four official European Schools and one accredited institution, making it one of the most important hubs for this multilingual, EU-recognised qualification.

 It corresponds to the final stage of secondary education in European Schools and covers the last two years of secondary school (S6 and S7).